-Performance management
+Performance Management

 This capability policy forms part of the total performance management approach used within the Community Council.
-The aim of this policy is to improve the capability of employees at work, hence making them work more effectively.
+The aim of this policy is to improve the capability of employees at work, via the Community Council's Appraisal Report, resulting in more effective and productive work.
 It is hoped that this can be achieved without any disciplinary action - but it is accepted that, in certain cases, this will be necessary as a final resort.